Learning for Unconstrained Space-Time Video Super-Resolution: Experiments For Fixed Space-Time Video Super-Resolution

 \subsection{Comparisons to SOTA Methods}

-Here the Zooming SloMo \cite{xiang2020zooming} and STARNet \cite{haris2020space} are chosen as representatives of one-stage fixed STVSR methods.
+Here the STARNet \cite{haris2020space}, Zooming SloMo \cite{xiang2020zooming}, and TMNet \cite{xu2021temporal} are chosen as representatives of one-stage fixed STVSR methods.
 For fair comparison, they are retrained on our training dataset using the same strategy.
-As to two-stage methods, we combine pre-trained SOTA VFI methods (AdaCoF \cite{lee2020adacof} and BMBC \cite{park2020bmbc}) and SR methods (RBPN \cite{haris2019recurrent} and DBPN \cite{haris2018deep} are chosen as representatives of the VSR and SISR methods, respectively).
+As to two-stage methods, we combine pre-trained SOTA VFI methods (AdaCoF \cite{lee2020adacof} and BMBC \cite{park2020bmbc}) and SR methods (RSDN \cite{isobe2020video}, RBPN \cite{haris2019recurrent} and DBPN \cite{haris2018deep} are chosen as representatives of the VSR and SISR methods, respectively).

 We quantitatively compare our method with the chosen one-stage and two-stage methods under two well-known objective image quality metrics (PSNR and SSIM).
 The scores of the center frame and the average scores over all three frames are provided in Tab.~\ref{tab:comparison with SOTA}.
 It can be seen that the proposed method ranks consistently at the top performance-wise, and comes in a close second in terms of the number of parameters.
 The two-stage methods not only suffer from large model size, but also lack competitiveness in performance since the constituent VFI and SR techniques are constrained to work in isolation.
-Although Zooming SloMo and STARNet are capable of handling diverse space-temporal patterns and improve the performance significantly, they are still behind the proposed method by a visible gap.
+Although STARNet, Zooming SloMo, and TMNet are capable of handling diverse space-temporal patterns and improve the performance significantly, they are still behind the proposed method by a visible gap.